leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **If **`false`** (Resolve):** The query is deemed simple enough for direct resolution.
 The agent proceeds with its standard execution flow: retrieve context relevant to qt​ and generate an answer.

-5. **Synthesize and Repeat:** Once a sub-question is resolved, its answer is added to the context for subsequent steps.
-The loop continues until all sub-questions are answered and a final answer can be synthesized, or a halting condition is met.
+1. **Synthesise and Repeat:** Once a sub-question is resolved, its answer is added to the context for subsequent steps.
+The loop continues until all sub-questions are answered and a final answer can be synthesised, or a halting condition is met.

 ### Integrating Halting Conditions